2016 United Nations General Assembly presidential election

 An indirect presidential election was held to choose the President of the United Nations General Assembly on 13 June 2016 to replace Mogens Lykketoft and preside over the Seventy-first session of the United Nations General Assembly.
 It was the rotational turn of the Asia-Pacific Group to preside over the session.
 Peter Thomson was elected with 94 votes for and 90 votes against.
 This was the first time since 2012 that there was no consensus candidate from the regional groupings, thus invoking a secret ballot vote.
-His tenure begins on 13 September 2016.
+His tenure began on 13 September 2016 and ended on 12 September 2017.

 Background

 Though there is usually a consensus candidate from the rotational group which is scheduled to hold the post of president of the United Nations General Assembly, if there is no consensus candidate then a vote is held by secret ballot amongst the entire United Nations General Assembly.

 The election takes added import as it occurs in a year of the United Nations Secretary-General election.